AbbyNeko/AbbyNeko.github.io/README.md

    * A responsive layout

-   * Responsive images
+   * Responsive img

 * The Bootstrap portfolio should minimize the use of media queries.

-* Screenshots are provided as a reference in the `Assets/Images` folder.
-Your app does not need to be _exactly_ like the images.
+* Screenshots are provided as a reference in the `Assets/img` folder.
+Your app does not need to be _exactly_ like the img.
 Use Bootstrap to create a similar, responsive layout.

 ### Hints